aslotte/aslotte.github.io/_posts/2020-03-19-reasons-why-your-organization-should-embrace-machine-learning-today.md

   - '#machinelearning #growyourbusiness'
 date: '2020-03-19 13:02 -0400'
 ---
+In my previous [post](https://www.alexanderslotte.com/5-reasons-why-you-as-a-net-developer-should-venture-into-machine-learning-today/) I talked about some reasons why I think developers should venture into machine learning today.
+In this post I want to look at it from a different perspective and explore some reasons small to mid-size organizations could benefit from starting their journey.

 \- Level up your development team

 \- New business opportunities and source of revenue